+91 8999-11-8999 (9 AM - 9 PM)

 1) Reading news:

-The most effective way to stay in getting general awareness is through reading news.
-Reading news has benefits for both static and current GK.
-While they do cover current affairs news, a lot of times newspapers also go deep into the past and nitty-gritty details of what lead to the event.
+The most effective way to stay in getting general awareness is through reading the news.
+Reading the news has benefits for both static and current GK.
+While they do cover current affairs news, a lot of times newspapers also go deep into the past and nitty-gritty details of what led to the event.
 A lot of times such questions are asked as static gk, so take note of this sort of information.
-Try to read the daily news from national papers like The Hindu, Times of India, etc. Try to use sticky notes for questions that you feel is very important.
-Static GK can also be covered by going through of Manorama Year Books.
+Try to read the daily news from national papers like The Hindu, Times of India, etc. Try to use sticky notes for questions that you feel are very important.
+Static GK can also be covered by going through Manorama Year Books.

 The GK asked is usually from the last 90 days of the date of the exam.
-Hence, candidates must be at least aware of the last 90 days of current affairs, which can only happen if you read daily.
-So make full attempt to dedicate at least 1 hour daily in preparing for GK.
+Hence, candidates must be at least aware of the last 90 days of current affairs, which can only happen if they read daily.
+So make a full attempt to dedicate at least 1 hour daily to preparing for GK.

 2) Take Notes:

 To memorize and revise better, it is recommended that you maintain notes of all major GK topics and events.
-Writing down the facts actually helps memorize faster and for a longer time.
-Since you have soo much Static Gk to learn, the most efficient way will be to maintain a small book and revising it every day.
+Writing down the facts helps memorize faster and for a longer time.
+Since you have so much Static Gk to learn, the most efficient way will be to maintain a small book and revise it every day.
 This will ensure that you do not forget the previous topics as you learn the new ones.

 3) Previous paper analysis:

 This might be useful for papers like CMAT, where you can gauge the type of questions that are usually asked in exams.
-For example, from 2020 paper you now know that international news is also important.
+For example, from the paper, you now know that international news is also important.
 Similarly, such patterns can be identified and you can work on these areas diligently.

 4) Take care of accuracy:

-As mentioned above, negative mark applies for GK section too.
+As mentioned above, a negative mark applies to the GK section too.
 This means that you cannot go about marking the answers for questions that you are not sure of.
 Each mark will count and to get into the 99 percentile range you can't take that risk.
 So, try to be as accurate as possible.
 An accuracy rate of 70-80% should be targeted in this section.

 5) Don't spend too much time on the exam day: